ClintBaker/spirit-animal/readme.md

 *Karma used for testing alongside Mocha

 *Config file was saved in previous commit, you're going to need to create a new Firebase database before production so no one has that info

+Figure out how to remove images from Cloudinary when user changes profile pic for efficiency sake.